ulfalizer/Kconfiglib/README.rst

 at the same time).
 Using the old syntax with an undefined environment variable keeps the string as is.

+Note: See `this issue <https://github.com/ulfalizer/Kconfiglib/issues/47>`_ if you run into a "macro expanded to blank string" error with kernel 4.18+.

 Installation
 ------------